 We can’t even get close to guaranteeing any one source as an accurate description of GMOs and their effect on our food and our bodies.

-But here is a definition offered by Encyclopaedia Brittanica.
+Here is a definition offered by Encyclopaedia Brittanica.

 In genetic modification, however, recombinant genetic technologies are employed to produce organisms whose genomes have been precisely altered at the molecular level, usually by the inclusion of genes from unrelated species of organisms that code for traits that would not be obtained easily through conventional selective breeding.

-Interspecies gene transfers
+Inter-species gene transfers

 With GMO technology, both livestock and plants have been modified to provide something that someone considers a benefit.

 Dairy cows have been bred with human genes in order to produce milk that is similar to human breast milk.

 A new variation of pig produces Omega-3 fatty acids due to the introduction of a roundworm gene.

-- Plants have been engineered not only to resist pesticides but to produce their own insecticides and other pesticides.
+Plants have been engineered not only to resist pesticides but to produce their own insecticides and other pesticides.

-Can our bodies, designed to digest and use foods that God created, process these test-tube concoctions without harm?
+Can our bodies, designed to digest and use foods our ancestors ate, process these test-tube concoctions without harm?

 Our right to know, our right to choose

 But there are a few topics that we feel we must speak out about.
 Recently we discussed the need for being prepared for challenges that are coming down the pike.

 What can you do?

-- Educate yourself.
+Educate yourself.
 An Internet search for “GMO” filtered by the “news” category is a good place to start.

 These bills have huge support from small farmers and consumers, but equally huge resistance is coming from big businesses and lawmakers.
 See JustLabelIt.org for more info.

 Ask local farmers and food producers if they use GMO-free ingredients, seeds, livestock, and feed.
 “Certified Organic” products are raised without GMOs, and many uncertified organic growers follow the same guidelines.

-- Purchase garden seeds and plants from companies that guarantee the absence of GMOs in their stock.
+Purchase garden seeds and plants from companies that guarantee the absence of GMOs in their stock.